Bachatero/getting_and_cleaning_data/README.md

 * assigns column names to every column in the test_set df

-* extracts columns representing actvities and test subjects mean and standard deviation data
+* extracts columns representing activities,test subjects and columns with mean and standard deviation measurements data as described in features_info.txt(Please refer to CodeBook.md for a complete list of extracted columns)

 , labels and merges both sets together, calculates mean value for every column with measurements data and produces a text file for later analysis